wangywUST/wangywust.github.io/nlp-course-2026.md

 ### In-Course Question Answering

 In each class, students will be asked several questions.
-Each student can only answer each question one time.
-The student who correctly answers a question for the first time and explain the answer clearly to all the classmates will be granted 1 credit.
-The final scores will be calculated based on the accumulated credits throughout the whole semester.
-This score does not contribute to the final grading.
-In the final course, the students who get high scores in question answering will be highlighted as a reputation.
+Each student may answer each question only once.
+The student who correctly answers a question first and explains the answer clearly to the class will be granted 1 credit.
+Final scores will be calculated based on accumulated credits throughout the semester.
+This score does not contribute to the final grade.
+At the end of the course, students who achieve high scores in question answering will be highlighted for recognition.

+The timestamp for in-course question answering is determined by the message time in the Zoom chat.
+The main content of your answer should be conveyed in your Zoom chat message.

 ### Final Projects